 Below are some important dates setting out the time frames for this recruitment process:

-You must be available to complete all of the stages and commence training on 2 July 2021.
+You must be available to complete all of the stages and commence training in April 2023 (for late 2022 applicants).
 If you are not available for any stages of the process for any reason, for example a pre-arranged holiday, we may not be able to process your application as alternative dates may not be available.

 If you have any tattoos, please ensure you enclose a photograph of them as per the application form guidelines.